 Depending on what’s available you can use either fresh or frozen fruit.
 If you live in a country or area where fresh fruit is hard to come by then frozen is certainly the way to go.
 Your smoothie will come out to be just as good then if you were to use fresh.

-If you want to see how to do make this smoothie, then be sure to check out the video above.
+If you want to see how to do make this smoothie, then be sure to check out the video below.
 It’s short, snappy and straight to the point.
 If you love the videos and want to see more then be sure to subscribe to my YouTube channel.

 Raspberry Banana Smoothie Recipe